I have spent many enjoyable hours in my life making lovely items from scraps of material. I hope I can inspire some of you.

 Of course, you do not have to make a square block.
 There is nothing to stop you from continuing to make as many rounds as you like.
 Just continue to work outwards until you are satisfied with your design.

 If you do decide to make a full quilt, why not make things more interesting by varying the design with other blocks such as Dresden Plate blocks.
-For full instructions on how to easily make Dresden Plate blocks, see my hub, Dresden Plate Patchwork Block: Five Easy Steps.
+For full instructions on how to easily make Dresden Plate blocks, see my article, Dresden Plate Patchwork Block: Five Easy Steps.

 A Good Investment

-So if you are thinking of developing your patchwork activities, the purchase of a rotary cutter and self-healing cutting mat is a good investment.
+If you are thinking of developing your patchwork activities, the purchase of a rotary cutter and self-healing cutting mat is a good investment.
 As well as cutting out paper templates, a rotary cutter can be used to cut through layers of fabric.

 A self-healing cutting mat does exactly what the description implies and allows you to make endless cuts with no apparent damage to the mat so that it can be used over and over again.
 This is an essential item for use with a rotary cutter to protect the surface that you are working on.

-I had no trouble buying both of these items on Amazon and I have found them indispensible.
 The use of a rotary cutter to cut out fabric for use in any kind of patchwork ensures that the end result is accurate and precise.

 I cannot stress enough the importance of accuracy.
-The more accurate your cutting out, the better, as it is fundamental to achieving a neat, flat finish to your block.
+The more accurate you're cutting out, the better, as it is fundamental to achieving a neat, flat finish to your block.
 And when joining together multiple blocks to make a quilt, you will find that the edges of your blocks will fit together without any problem and there will be no puckering or pleating when you stitch them together.

 © 2017 Annabelle Johnson